TKRoth/ABasic/README.md

 ### LINE x,y
 Draw a line to x,y.

-### LOCATE X,Y{,CURSOR}
+### LOCATE X,Y
 Set the text cursor to the x/y-position.
 The left top position start with 1,1.
-Optional you can control the cursor.
-Values unequal zero activated the cursor.
-Zero deactivated the cursor.

 ### MKDIR / MD directory
 Create a new directory.
 The directory must be a string.